-The first thing you should know is that Bangkok during the end of the year is different than on any other time.
+The first thing you should know is that the atmosphere in Bangkok during the end of the year is different than at any other time.
 For most Thai people family is the single most important thing in their lives and that’s why anyone who can get off from work is traveling back to their hometown.
 31.12. and 1.1. are national holidays anyway and like this year that 30.12. falls on a Monday most of the companies are closed too so that most citizens of Bangkok (yes, more than 50 percent of roughly 14 million) are traveling out to Isaan, Northern, Central or Southern Thailand.

-Central World Plaza, Siam
+Central World, Siam

-Bangkok’s biggest countdown party is held every year in front of the city’s biggest shopping mall in the heart of downtown: Central World Plaza in Siam.
+Bangkok’s biggest countdown party is held every year in front of the city’s biggest shopping mall in the heart of downtown: Central World in Siam.
 There is a big stage with local and international artists performing already from the late afternoon.
 On the huge screen at the mall they display the countdown, similar to Times Square in New York.

 I went to Central World Plaza for NYE last year and while it was fun to watch the fireworks, I think it will be a one time experience.
 There isn’t anything to do except standing and waiting for midnight and then watching the fireworks for 15 minutes.

 Khao San Road

 Whenever there is a major festival in Bangkok, Khaosan Road knows how to do it well.
-There is a stage with DJ and big screen illustrating the countdown set up at the southern end of the Soi (opposite Burger King) and that’s the one major difference to other days of the year.
+There is a stage with DJ and big screen illustrating the countdown at the southern end of the Soi (opposite Burger King) and that’s the one major difference to other days of the year.
 Everything else is pretty much as usual with people partying wild, dancing, drinking and flirting on the street.

 Just 10 mins walk from Khaosan Road is Sanam Luang, the Royal Plaza.
-The atmosphere here is a lot more relaxed than anywhere else in town with local Thais sitting together in groups, praying and launching Khom Lois (sky laterns) into the air.
+The atmosphere here is a lot more relaxed than anywhere else in town with local Thais sitting together in groups, praying and launching Khom Lois (sky lanterns) into the air.

-Clubbing in Bangkok on New Year’s Eve
+Clubbing & Thai Girls in Bangkok on New Year’s Eve

 Happy New Year!